aiagenta2z/agent_a2z_payment/README.md

 **Agent A2Z Payment**: Requires one step of unified credit deduction A2Z Payment on aiagenta2z.com/deepnlp.org right after payment confirmation
 **Alipay/WeChat Pay**: Requires one step: Unified Order/Create Payment (server-side, returns QR Code URL).
 Payment is completed via webhook after the user scans the code.

-## Tutorial
+## Quick Start

-Let's begin with a workflow that charge user per tokens consumed, Example will charge $1.
+Let's begin with a workflow that charge user per tokens consumed, Example will charge $4.
 If user pays successfully, the agent loop will continue and return more things, otherwise it will await till timeout and return a checkout fail card.

 **Install**